 - Keep your exercise program going.
 If you do indulge in a few treats, you may wish to increase your daily exercise time to burn off the extra calories.

 - Keep your alcohol consumption in check.
-Alcohol has calories and large amounts of alcohol can deplete thiamine and folate in your body.
-Besides, who needs the hangover the next day.
-If you do drink alcoholic beverages, make sure to drink a glass of water between every drink.
+Alcohol has extra calories you don't need and large amounts can deplete thiamine and folate in your body.
+Besides, who needs the hangover the next day?
+If you're determined to indulge, make sure to drink a glass of water between every adult beverage.

 - Offer nutritious foods at holiday meals.
 Greens and colorful fruits and vegetables are festive, delicious and healthy.
 Don't pour on the extra sauces and gravies.
 Keep your dessert portions tiny.

 Weight Gain During the Middle YearsMiddle age begins at age 41 and it can be a very interesting time.
 The kids are older and maybe even out of the house.
 Your career and professional goals are being met and life (and physical activity) may start to slow down a bit.